mutugi-c/Geospatial-World-Forum/README.md

   $ http-server
 ```

-Go to your browser and type localhost:8080.
-Your Application should run

 ### Run tests

 To run tests, run the HTML document in Google Chrome and right-click the HTML element you want to inspect.
 Click on "Inspect" and you will have the tools to run, analyze, and even debug the code